ycoroneos/G.E.R.T/README.md

 To put your GERT program on an sd card and boot it run `SDCARD=/dev/<your sdcard> make sdcard`

-## 'Hello World!'

-Lets make hello world in GERT and run it on bare-metal.
-This is exactly what your quad-core SOC was made for!
-1. Navigate to `gert/armv7a` because this is the working directory
-2. Copy `programs/blank` to `programs/hello`

 ## Debugging

 Many bugs in a GERT program result in a Go panic, which prints a very useful backtrace along with a useful error message.
 This is usually enough to fix the problem.
+If the bug is serious, it may be a kernel bug.
+If you still want to tackle it, then look in my thesis for an overview of the different kernel components and the virtual memory map.
+`gert_arm.go` inside the `src/runtime` folder of the Go runtime has the majority of the GERT kernel.

 ### QEMU